 The Reality of Modern Web Operations

 Let’s be real about what managing modern websites actually looks like.
 You’re probably dealing with continuous deployment, multiple environments (dev, staging, production), various subdomains, and increasingly complex security requirements.
+TLS configurations change, certificate authorities update their practices, and browser vendors tighten their rules – all while you’re trying to ship features.

 Manual tracking made sense when websites were simpler.
 But today’s web infrastructure is too complex, moves too fast, and has too much at stake to rely on spreadsheets and calendar reminders.